leah-handel/Cancer-Treatment-Analysis/README.md

 # Cancer Treatment Analysis

-Analysis of cancer treatments in mice done in Jupyter Notebook.
-Statistical measures use Scipy.stats and figures use Pandas and Matplotlib.
+## General Info

-Done for Homework #5 for Data Science Bootcamp.
+Analysis of the effectiveness of potential cancer treatments in mice.
+Done for Week 5 homework for the Northwestern Data Science and Visualization Bootcamp.

+## Technologies

+* Analysis: Pandas via Jupyter Notebook and Scipy.stats
+* Visualizations: Matplotlib